5-ish Merino Wool Myths, Debunked

 Myth 5B: You Have to Handwash Merino Wool Socks

 You can handwash them, if you want to.
 If you’re in the backcountry for an extended trip and decide to wash them, handwashing is the only option we know.
+Might be some pride in a backcountry wash making them true mountain socks.
 But no, you do not have to handwash our socks.
 We sure don’t.
 Every Darn Tough sock has been machine washed and dried before you even put it on.

 That said, to get the most out of your socks, we do recommend using your machine’s gentle cycle or wool cycle.

 Best practice?
 Machine wash your Merino Wool socks inside-out in warm water on the gentle cycle.
 Do not use bleach.
 Tumble dry on low or hang dry.
-You can read detailed sock washing instructions here, including tips for cleaning them in the backcountry.
+You can read detailed sock washing instructions, including tips for cleaning them in the backcountry.

 One thing you shouldn’t do?
 Dry clean them.
 Merino Wool fibers are full of natural benefits, and dry cleaning can damage those fibers.